-- The CEO is authorized to establish policies and procedures for the write off of any uncollectible accounts. - ii.
-Prior to writing off any account receivable the CEO shall be satisfied that every reasonable effort has been made by the Alliance to accomplish the collection of the account. - iii.
-If appropriate, the CEO shall authorize the Alliance's attorney to bring action in courts of law or, if more appropriate in the case of small amounts, to assign the same to collection agencies for the purpose of attempting to finally collect such accounts. - iv.
-If after attempting all normal account collection procedures the account is still uncollectible after 180 days or more, the CEO is delegated the authority to provide for the writing off of such account. - v.
+- ii.
+The Alliance aging account report and or list of delinquent and uncollectable accounts shall be provided to Managing Members quarterly - i-iii.
+The CEO is authorized to establish policies and procedures for the write off of any uncollectible accounts consistent with these provisions. - Frior to writing off any account receivable the CEO shall be satisfied that every reasonable effort has been made by the Alliance to accomplish the collection of the account. - iii.v.
+If appropriate, the CEO shall authorize the Alliance's attorney to bring action in courts of law or, if more appropriate in the case of small amounts, to assign the same to collection agencies for the purpose of attempting to finally collect such accounts. - iv-vi.
+If after attempting all normal account collection procedures the account is still uncollectible after 180 days or more, the CEO is delegated the authority to provide for the writing off of such account, provided however, Managing Member approval is required if the amount of any one account to be written off exceeds \$50,000. - v.vii.
 Any account in excess of \$50,000 which is deemed to be uncollectible shall be reported to the Managing Members.